 These are super decked out little bus/truck looking things that look like Cheech and Chong might be behind the wheel.
 Little fuzzy balls around the windshield and all!
 These are how most locals get around in the bigger cities and if you can manage to get on the right one they can be a good way to go!

-Make sure you negotiate a price with the driver’s assistant (they guy who jumps down off the roof to come talk to you) before you get in any minivan.
-You can also flag down one of these just about anywhere along side the road.
+Make sure you negotiate a price with the driver’s assistant (the guy who jumps down off the roof to come talk to you) before you get in any minivan.
+You can also flag down one of these just about anywhere alongside the road.

 If the minivan experience doesn’t sound like a road you want to go down then you can take a bus.
 There are two predominate bus companies in The Philippines RoRo and Cherry.
-They are both about the same and will still be very over crowded.
-However some people feel safer taking a big bus over a little minivan.
-They will however cost you a bit more and they are far slower.
+They are both about the same and will still be very overcrowded.
+However, some people feel safer about taking a big bus over a little minivan.
+They will, however, cost you a bit more and they are far slower.
 The risk of a break down is a little lower, but they also go to fewer destinations, mostly big town to big town.
-It is sometimes possible to flag a bus down along side the road.
+It is sometimes possible to flag a bus down alongside the road.

 Private Vans and Cars

 Everything is available for a price.
 If you really want to travel in comfort you can always hire a private van or car.
 These will be practically brand new for the most part and typically belong to tourism companies.
 They will take you anywhere you want to go (without the chickens under your feet), but it's going to cost you.
 This is by far the most expensive way to travel.
 They may also only be available if you are starting from a large town and going somewhere else.